-Production and Operations Analysis
+Production and Operations Analysis Prerequisite: BUS 100

-This course provides an introduction to the how operations managers handle the problems and issues they face on a daily basis.
-Students will have the opportunity to discuss the basic language, concepts, insights and tools that operations managers utilize in order to gain a competitive advantage for their organizations
+This course provides an introduction to how operations managers handle the problems and issues they face on a daily basis.
+Students will have the opportunity to discuss the basic language, concepts, insights, and tools that operations managers utilize in order to gain a competitive advantage for their organizations.